 Saturday afternoon, March 12th, 2011, the showing at the Cinema Borsi, Prato, Stanlio & Ollio – La paura fa 90 (Stan & Ollie: the fear counts 90) was really successful.

-All the 160 seats were full and there were some persons
+the 160 seats were full and there were some persons who remained standing

-title cards explaining the teaming of Stan & Ollie and their recurrent
+along with some title cards explaining the teaming of Stan & Ollie and their

-use of fear for comic effect.
-We then enjoyed Habeas Corpus with live
+recurrent use of fear for comic effect.
+We then enjoyed